 I don’t think you’ll have an issue at all, but the big question is, who should buy this thing?

-It does give you stabilization, but this is going to be a better option.
+It gives you stabilization, but this will be a better option.

 I prefer having an F 2.8 aperture for just about everything we do have stabilization built into the body and most of these cameras.

-And so, for me, this is going to be a better option.
+And so, for me, this will be a better option.

 There’s no question that this is going to be a trendy lens.